 Having Fun Playing games and spending time together in and outside of the home, swimming, and adventuring are some of the many ways we have fun.

-We meet on a regular, weekly basis and utilize an agenda.
+We meet on a regular, monthly basis and utilize an agenda.
 If you have ever attended a formal business meeting – you have an idea of how these work.
 I love it because it assures we cover all topics and helps us to stay on task.
 The kids love it because they are treated like adults.
 My husband and I both play the role of Secretary – taking notes and listing action items for future reference.

 We open each family meeting with an inspirational quote.
 We then go around the table and discuss the meaning of the quote and how it is applicable to our lives.
 In 2014, we will begin to reflect on the meaning of these quotes in more depth.
 The kids will be asked to write an essay each month sharing what it means to them.